 Do you expect the work to be delivered in mainstream or SEND schools?

-Either, we do not have a preference but hope to have a mixture recognising that this will help us reach a wider range of young people
+Either.
+We hope to fund a mixture of settings.
+We recognise that this will help us reach a wider range of young people.

 What do you mean by youth voice?

-Young people are the experts on their own lives.
+Young people are the experts of their own lives.
 Centring youth voice means young people’s own words, experiences and priorities drive the work that supports them, not assumptions made on their behalf.
 This can happen through ongoing, meaningful engagement such as roundtables, youth boards, research, and more.

 What do you mean by trusted adult?